techidaily/site-win11-tips/source/_posts/eliminating-additional-views-in-win-11s-context-menu.md

  Another quick way to remove the "show more options" entry is through the Registry Editor.
 Here's what you need to do:

- Before making any changes to the registry, ensure you've[created a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) or[back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
+ Before making any changes to the registry, ensure you've [created a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) or [back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
 This will ensure your system settings and files are secure, and you can quickly access them if something goes wrong.

 1. Open the Start Menu, type**Registry Editor** in the search bar, and press Enter.
 2. In the Registry Editor, navigate to the following location: